Strategy11/formidable-forms/readme.txt

 * Total (Price Calculation Field)
 * Credit Card (Stripe Form or Authorize.net Form)

-= Can I import and export? =
+= Can I import and export my forms? =

 Yes, it's easy to import and export.
 This is incredibly useful for developers and agencies who are building websites for clients.
 You can also create custom form templates to use on client websites.

 You can also import from other WordPress contact form plugins such as <a href="https://wordpress.org/plugins/formidable-gravity-forms-importer/">Gravity Forms</a> and Pirate Forms.
 Although we don't have an importer available, this is also a great Caldera Forms alternative since it's no longer supported.

-= Can I integrate with my CRM or email marketing service? =
+= Can I integrate a Formidable form with my CRM or email marketing service? =

 Yes!
-We know that marketing is the key to grow your business.
-That's why Formidable allows you to connect your WP form, or payment form, with the marketing platform of your choice.
+We know that marketing is the key to growing your business.
+That's why Formidable allows you to connect your WP form (signup form, contact form, payment form, etc.) with the marketing platform of your choice.
 You can easily send data from WordPress to your favorite CRM, email newsletter, and other marketing platforms.

 Here is a list of our popular marketing integrations: